stephenry/q/README.md

 the individuals at this gathering, a software engineer, lamented that he had been passed over by Google for not being able to explain the quicksort algorithm.
-Quicksort is a fundamental algorithm in computer science and is used heavily in just about every aspect of software.
+Quicksort is a fundamental algorithm in computer science and it is used heavily in just about every aspect of software.
 Although, a software engineer may not know precisely how to implement it in an interview setting, a good understanding at a high-level is really necessary, particularly when interviewing for a